 Divario CR Software Package: Acquisition and diagnostic software for CR systems

-Divario CR-F: Digital dental radiography system for veterinary medicine
+Divario CR-F Dental Premium: Digital radiography system for veterinary medicine

 Picture Archiving and Communication Systems (PACS) are user-friendly software solutions for administering the production and use of X-ray images: from exposure to image analysis, archival storage and file sharing.

 The software enables users to quickly and easily view and share images.
 Depending on the manufacturer, systems can include numerous advanced features including electronic fax, document management, operative reports and X-ray histories.
 Software modules for 3D reconstruction, surgical planning, voice recognition, and statistics can also be integrated.

 PACS & Digital Image Processing in Veterinary Medicine

 Switching to digital brings new possibilities for analysing and viewing X-rays.
 For example, special filters make soft tissues and bones visible on a single image.
 An array of special functions, including measurement tools for TPLO, TTA , MMP, distraction index and Buchanan‘s vertebral heart score, make routine diagnoses easier.
 Editing tools (e.g., arrows, circles, angles) can be used to explain findings to pet owners.
 As a result, owners can better understand diagnoses and treatment recommendations.

 OR Technology‘s dicomPACS®vet can help make your veterinary practice go paperless.
 Using the dicomPACS®vet software, all images and documents (findings reports, medical history, faxes, etc.) are attached to the digital patient record and are instantly accessible.
 Ingenious archive and backup solutions guarantee quick access and data security in keeping with relevant international medical products laws.
 Furthermore, the software can easily be integrated into all common veterinary practice management systems.
 For more information about PACS for veterinarians, click here.